Sexual harassment charges against JD(S) MP are embarrassment to society: Party leader HD Kumaraswamy

-Allegations of sexual harassment against Karnataka MP Prajwal Revanna constitute an embarrassment to society, Janata Dal (Secular) leader and former Chief Minister HD Kumaraswamy said, according to The Hindu.
+Allegations of sexual harassment against Karnataka MP Prajwal Revanna constitute an embarrassment to society, Janata Dal (Secular) leader and former Chief Minister HD Kumaraswamy said on Monday, according to The Hindu.

 Kumaraswamy called for a fair investigation and said that “those who commit a crime have to face punishment as per the law of the land”.